dataforseo/TypeScriptClient/docs/classes/KeywordsDataClickstreamDataDataforseoSearchVolumeLiveRequestInfo.md

 maximum number of keywords you can specify in this array: 1000 the keywords will be converted to lowercase format
-Note: certain symbols and characters (e.g., UTF symbols, emojis) are not allowed to learn more about which symbols can be used, please refer to this article
+Note: certain symbols and characters (e.g., UTF symbols, emojis) are not allowed to learn more about which symbols and characters can be used, please refer to this article learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article

 #### Implementation of